SilverLinings89/Waveguide/Progress.md

 Starting with the HSIE implementation.
 I have added an output of the last git commit as a marker I can use in the future to see, with wich version I generated results.
 Returning to fixing HSIE.

 Fixed all compiler warnings in Code (test still contains some about definitions of undefined functions).
+Currently, the direct solution is 0 and the preconditioners struggles extremely when switching to HSIE.
+There seems to be some issue in assembling the matrix.
+The numbers of owned and non-owned dofs look fine.

+I removed some old instances of inner_first_index that might have caused the issue.
+In the local solution, the wave is visible and has the right amplitude for the real part.
+The imaginary part doesn't.
+There seems to be reflection.
+I also fixed some misunderstandings in get_dof_association and get_dof_assiciation_by_boundary_id.